 Whatever the type and extent of your injuries, we will work closely with you and your medical providers to prove to an insurer or the court how you have suffered.
 While your medical expenses and lost wages can be proven with documentation, we need to take additional steps to demonstrate the physical pain, emotional distress, and mental anguish you have experienced.

-Contact a Fort Worth Uber Accident Attorney
+Contact a Fort Worth Uber and Lyft Accident Lawyer

-If you were injured in a car crash involving an Uber or Lyft driver who was working at the time of the accident, then you need to work with a personal injury lawyer experienced in handling Uber and Lyft car accidents.
-Our team at Anderson Injury Lawyers have handled many Lyft and Uber accident claims in the Dallas-Fort Worth area.
+If you were injured in a car crash involving an Uber or Lyft driver who was working at the time of the accident, then you need to work with a Fort Worth personal injury lawyer experienced in handling Uber and Lyft car accidents.
+Our team at Anderson Injury Lawyers have handled many Lyft and Uber accident claims in the Fort Worth area.
 Our attorneys have decades of experience and have secured millions of dollars in compensation for injury victims like you.